About the Festival

 International Level in Lofoten

 The program for both the chamber music festival and the piano festival is tailored with both breadth and variety – of the best quality.
 The festival’s artistic director invites approx. 15-20 international artists, quartets, ensembles and orchestras.
 These are the starting point for the festival’s approx. 15-20 concerts.

 Apart from the opening concert and the final concert – which are set up as larger gala concerts – two full concerts are normally held every night.
 In addition, there are several morning concerts as well as smaller events during the festival.

 Lofoten Piano Festival

 In 2004, there was not a single concert grand piano to be found in Lofoten.
 As a consequence of the festival, there are currently as many as 10 concert grand pianos of the Steinway & Sons type available in Lofoten.
 This formed the basis for starting the Lofoten Piano Festival in 2014.
 By the way, this was Norway’s first piano festival.
 Unlike the chamber music festival, international pianists such as Jean-Efflam Bavouzet, Bertrand Chamayou and Christian Ihle Hadland have had the artistic responsibility.
 In 2022, it was Dénes Várjon who had the artistic responsibility.

 Read about Lofoten’s concert grand pianos here.

-Lofoten Piano Festival in a short time received great recognition, also internationally.
+The Lofoten Piano Festival quickly gained great recognition, also internationally.
 Just before the opening in 2018, the magazine Pianist ranked the festival as the third bestin Europe, over several prestigious festivals.

-Lofoten Piano Festival holds its own Steinway Prize Winner Concert in collaboration with Steinway & Sons.
+The success of the grand pianos in Lofoten has led to several exciting collaborations.
+Among other things, a separate Steinway Prize Winner Concert is held in collaboration with Steinway & Sons.
 Read more about the collaboration here.

 Read more about Steinway & Sons here.